Health Administration (HADM) 336

-Most of the course materials for HADM 336 are available online through the myAU portal.
-Two textbooks and a printed reading file will be sent to you before your course start date.
+Most of the course materials for HADM336: Community Health Planning are available online through the myAU portal.
+All assigned readings are in a Digital Reading Room (ORR) created for the course.
+The two textbooks will be sent to you before your course start date.

 The Challenge for Credit process allows students to demonstrate that they have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university level course.

 Full information for the Challenge for Credit can be found in the Undergraduate Calendar.